Safeguarding 'at risk' adults and children

 • be appropriately risk assessed

-2.3 Every activity which involves adults at risk or children should be risk assessed and the assessment should consider how the risks identified can be minimised and should also outline the local processes for reporting concerns, as well as taking account of Health and Safety considerations.
+2.3 Every activity which involves adults at risk or children should be risk assessed and the assessment should consider how the risks identified can be minimised.
+It should also outline the local processes for reporting concerns, as well as taking account of Health and Safety considerations.
 This may form a part of an application for ethics approval.
 Training requirements and records of training undertaken should be recorded in the risk assessment.

 2.4 Completed risk assessments should then be made available to all staff or volunteers involved in the activity.
 Who should also ensure that they have read, and follow, the guidance for those carrying out activities involving adults at risk or children.